Family with Cerebral palsy child sitting on swing

 Support

-In addition to discussing cerebral palsy within your own family and circle of friends, networking with other parents in a similar situation can be helpful.
-Here you can exchange experiences about your baby or child with cerebral palsy and discuss certain therapies.
+In addition to discussing cerebral palsy within your own family and circle of friends, networking with others in a similar situation can also be helpful.